gradientinstitute/fastfair/README.md

 ## Installation

+We use [python poetry](https://python-poetry.org/) for convenience.
+We recommend using it as you will more likely be able to get this code to work.
-We use [python poetry](https://python-poetry.org/) for convenience, once you have installed this package for your system, issue the following commands,
+However, we also provide a `requirements.txt` file if you would like to use another package manager or environment.
+To install this project using poetry, first install it for your system, then issue the following commands,

     git clone git@github.com:gradientinstitute/fastfair.git
     poetry install